EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip6/ns-ip6.md

 Allow dynamic routing on this IP address.
 Specific to Subnet IPv6 (SNIP6) address.

 <b>hostRoute</b>
-Advertise a route for the VIP6 address by using the dynamic routing protocols running on the NetScaler appliance.
+Option to push the VIP6 to ZebOS routing table for Kernel route redistribution through dynamic routing protocols.

+<b>networkRoute</b>
+Option to push the SNIP6 subnet to ZebOS routing table for Kernel route redistribution through dynamic routing protocol.

+<b>tag</b>
+Tag value for the network/host route associated with this IP.

 <b>ip6hostRtGw</b>
 IPv6 address of the gateway for the route.
 If Gateway is not set, VIP uses :: as the gateway.

 <b>metric</b>
-The metric value to be added or subtracted from the cost of the hostroute advertised for this IPv6 entity.
+The metric value to be added or subtracted from the cost of the route advertised for this IPv6 entity.

 <b>vserverRHILevel</b>
 Advertise or do not advertise the route for the Virtual IP (VIP6) address on the basis of the state of the virtual servers associated with that VIP6.